cindybarreto/cindybarreto.github.io/README.md

 ## About Me
 I am a PhD student in the [Rubega Lab](https://rubegalab.uconn.edu/), at the [Ecology and Evolutionary Biology Department](https://eeb.uconn.edu/), [University of Connecticut](https://uconn.edu/).

-My research project is about how we can use genomics for the conservation of Roseate terns, a federally endangered species that reproduces in the North Atlantic and winters in South America.
-I am also interested in: Animal behavior; Animal health; Avian ecology; Bird anatomy and physiology; Conservation Biology; Evolution; Ecosystem ecology; Environmental management strategies; Environmental risks for biodiversity richness; Migration and Movement tracking.
+My research project is about conservation genomics of Roseate terns, a federally endangered species that reproduces in the Northwest Atlantic and winters in South America.
+I am also interested in: Animal behavior; Bird anatomy and physiology; Conservation Biology; Ecosystems ecology; Ecotoxicology; Environmental health; Environmental management strategies; Environmental risks for biodiversity richness; Evolution; Genomics; Migration and Movement tracking.

-I did my master's degree in Biology of Freshwater Ecosystems at [Universidade Federal do Rio Grande](https://www.furg.br/), Brazil, with an exchange period at [University of Saskatchewan](https://www.usask.ca/), Canada, with fellowship of the Emerging Leaders in the Americas Program (ELAP).
+I did my master's degree in Biology of Freshwater Ecosystems at [Universidade Federal do Rio Grande](https://www.furg.br/), Brazil, with an exchange period at [University of Saskatchewan](https://www.usask.ca/), Canada, with a fellowship from the Emerging Leaders in the Americas Program (ELAP).

-I have a degree in Licentiate of Sciences (Biological Sciences) from [Universidade Federal de Pelotas](https://portal.ufpel.edu.br/en/) and Bachelor in Technology (Environmental Management) from [Instituto Federal Sul-rio-grandense](http://www.ifsul.edu.br/), Brazil.
+I have a Licentiate degree in Biological Sciences from [Universidade Federal de Pelotas](https://portal.ufpel.edu.br/en/) and a Bachelor in Environmental Management from [Instituto Federal Sul-rio-grandense](http://www.ifsul.edu.br/), Brazil.

 For more details, here is [My CV](pdf/cv.pdf)